Hello Kaun

 Hello Kaun is a Bhojpuri song sung by Ritesh Pandey featuring himself and Sneh Upadhyay.
 It is written and composed by Ashish Verma and directed by Rajeev Pandey.
-It is first Bhojpuri song and 29th Indian song to get more than 900 millions views on YouTube.
+It is first Bhojpuri song and 29th Indian song to get more than 1 Billion+ views on YouTube.

 Background

 The song was released on 9 December 2019 on YouTube by Riddhi Music World.

 Versions

-Hariyanvi Version
+Hariyanvi version

 Hariyanvi version of this song released in January 2020 which was sung by Vijay Varma and Renuka Panwar.
 The lyrics were written by Vijay Varma and Andy Dahiya.

-Music Charts
+Music charts

-This song rank first on Global YouTube Music Video Chart in 2020.
+This song ranked first on Global YouTube Music Video Chart in 2020.